Skip to main content

 Apart from the flag mentioned above, the setup of a deep-history observer is identical to a regular full-history observer.

 Never attach a non-pruned database to a regular observer (i.e. that does not have the above operation-mode) - unless you are not interested into the deep-history features.
-The regular observer irremediably removes, trucates and prunes the data (as configured, for storage efficiency).
+The regular observer irremediably removes, truncates and prunes the data (as configured, for storage efficiency).

-Downloading non-pruned database
+• Reconstruct non-pruned database (recommended).

 Reconstructing non-pruned databases